InfiniteEndeavours/Milestone-3-Event-Site/README.md

 ![Color-Palette](docs/images/color_palette.png)

 The palette I have chosen is based on the [Nord](https://www.nordtheme.com/docs/colors-and-palettes) palette.
-The base colours, `nord0` and `nord3` have not been modified and are to be used for styling the background of elements.
+The base colours, `#2e3440` and `#4C566A` have not been modified and are to be used for styling the background of elements.

-I have modified `nord7` and `nord8` to be slightly lighter to ensure they pass the WebAIM Contrast Checkers AAA standards.
+I have modified `#88C0D0` to be lighter to ensure it passes the WebAIM Contrast Checkers AAA standards.
+It's new value is `#A1D5E0`.

 I feel the Nord colour scheme is a very smooth palette, and doesn't create too much visual disturbance colour wise.